katiehuangx/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/B. Product Funnel Analysis.md

 Additionally, create another table which further aggregates the data for the above points but this time for each product category instead of individual products.

-Use your 2 new output tables - answer the following questions:

-1. Which product had the most views, cart adds and purchases?
-2. Which product was most likely to be abandoned?
-3. Which product had the highest view to purchase percentage?
-4. What is the average conversion rate from view to cart add?
-5. What is the average conversion rate from cart add to purchase?

 **Solution**

 ```sql